-The provider will bill Medicare for your services.
+• The provider will bill Medicare for your services.
 Medicare will pay for the services covered by Medicare Part A or B. You pay nothing for these services.

-For drugs that may be covered by Superior STAR+PLUS's Medicare Part D benefit:
+For drugs that may be covered by Superior STAR+PLUS MMP's Medicare Part D benefit:

 • Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section F3, page 127.
+For more information, please refer to Chapter 5, Section F, page 138.

-Note: If you need non-hospice care, you should call your service coordinator to arrange the services.
+Note: If you need non-hospice care, you should call your Service Coordinator to arrange the services.
 Non-hospice care is care that is not related to your terminal prognosis.
 You can call your Service Coordinator at 1-855-772-7075 (TTY: 711).
-Hours are 8 a.m. to 5 p.m., Monday through Friday.
+Hours are 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.